What is TMD and how do I know if I have it?

 Am I choosing the best surgeon for my surgical needs?

-Austin Oral Surgery is comprised of a surgical team that is well-trained in every aspect of TMJ surgery.
-All TMJ surgery procedures are performed by 2 qualified oral and maxillofacial surgeons to ensure that the highest quality of care is delivered to each and every patient.
+Austin Oral Surgery is comprised of a surgical team that is well-trained in every aspect of TMD surgery.
+All TMD surgery procedures are performed by 2 qualified oral and maxillofacial surgeons to ensure that the highest quality of care is delivered to each and every patient.

 For questions or to schedule an appointment, please call us at 512-686-5682.